SueMottet/kickstarter-analysis/README.md

    * Most theater play campaigns were successful if launched in months other than December.
    * Success of launching Theater play campaigns in other months was between 57% and 63% successful.
 2. Launching theater play campaigns in May and June is popular and usually successful
-   * Most Theater play caimpaigns launched in the months May and June and plays launched in these month were 66% successful.
+   * Most Theater play campaigns launched in the months May and June and plays launched in these month were 66% successful.

 #### Launch Date Success Measures
 * Most successful month to launch a Theater play project is June